Limfjord: Løgstør Banks and the Frederik VII Canal

 At Løgstør, where the wide, western part of the Limfjord meets the narrow eastern section, the infamous sand banks of Løgstør Grunde were an obstacle to ships.
 Larger ships needed to be unloaded and reloaded when passing the banks.
 The Frederik VII Canal at Løgstør was completed in 1861 to allow for easier passage.
 Traffic had increased after the western opening at Thyborøn became navigable.
 The sand banks were finally dredged out in 1901, rendering the canal obsolete.
 The canal is now a well-preserved heritage site.

 Plans for re-closing the western inlet

 A 1946 act provided for re-closing the Channel with dams and sluices at Thyborøn, but this was never carried out.
 This idea re-emerged in 2005 and is now officially being investigated.
 It is thought that the isthmuses would be easier to preserve, and that the water level of the Limfjord would be more controllable.
-In periods of persistent western winds, flooding occurs on low-lying land and harbour areas in the towns of the western Limfjord, since the water can't escape through the narrow, eastern part of the Limfjord.
+In periods of persistent western winds, flooding occurs on low-lying land and harbour areas in the towns of the western Limfjord, since the water cannot escape through the narrow, eastern part of the Limfjord.

 Historically, a North Sea to Limfjord canal has also been proposed between Hanstholm harbour and Vejlerne (or Klitmøller and Thisted), e.g. by Jørgen Fibiger in 1933, the engineer behind the project of Hanstholm harbour.